 Despite their importance, the value of ecosystem services tends to be underestimated or, like the air we breathe, considered free.
 Some services can be quantified, like the expense needed to treat the water supply if wetlands are destroyed, or the cost of property damage if mangroves are removed from coastlines.
 But calculating the value of a tree, for instance, which provides shade, oxygen, soil stability, water purification, recreation, and cultural values, is far more challenging.
 Even so, systems attempting to pay individuals for ecosystem services (or, rather, services provided by ecosystems protected or restored by those individuals) have been developed, but they historically suffer from minimal women’s participation.
 This is often the result of leadership and land ownership barriers, which must be considered when developing ecosystem service payment programs so women can benefit equally.

 Ecosystem services underlie various priorities of the U.S. Government.
-At the State Department and beyond, initiatives and engagements recognize the global interconnectedness between humans and ecosystems, as well as the role of in tackling the climate crisis.
-Efforts are ongoing to conduct , develop models, and analyze impact of ecosystem services for individuals and communities.
-Some U.S. Government agencies are developing to help characterize, quantify, and make decisions related to ecosystem services, while others are integrating gender equality into that will compensate individuals for safeguarding those services.
+At the State Department and beyond, initiatives and engagements recognize the global interconnectedness between humans and ecosystems, as well as the role of nature-based solutions in tackling the climate crisis.
+Efforts are ongoing to conduct mapping , develop economic models, and analyze social impact of ecosystem services for individuals and communities.
+Some U.S. Government agencies are developing tools to help characterize, quantify, and make decisions related to ecosystem services, while others are integrating gender equality into public-private partnerships that will compensate individuals for safeguarding those services.

 You don’t need to take on the Pacific Crest Trail to understand the many provisioning, regulating, cultural, and supporting services offered by ecosystems.
 How have you benefited from ecosystem services today?